binaljhaveri/awe-concurrent-datapipeline-emr-livy/README.md

-# Building a Concurrent Data Pipeline Using Amazon EMR and Apache Livy
+# Building a Concurrent Data Orchestration Pipeline Using Amazon EMR and Apache Livy
 This code demonstrates the architecture featured on the AWS Big Data blog (<link>) which creates a concurrent data pipeline by using Amazon EMR and Apache Livy.
 This pipeline is orchestrated by Apache Airflow.